8 Steps To Teach Cobra Pose

 From a prone position with palms and legs on floor, chest is lifted.

-Cobra is a beginning backbend that helps to prepare the body for deeper backbends.
+Upward Facing Dog (cobra is a beginning backbend that helps to prepare the body for deeper backbends)

 Latest posts by George Watts (see all)

 - Yoga Therapy: Free Yoga Lesson Plan For Lower Back Pain - December 8, 2018

 - Yoga Quote: Yoga Is A Light (B.K.S.
 Iyengar) - December 4, 2018

 - Yoga Quote: Presence - December 2, 2018

 - Yoga Quote: Every Struggle Is Like Mud - December 2, 2018

 - Yoga Quote: You Cannot Do Yoga - December 1, 2018